fonoster/routr/SPECS.md

 The *EdgePoint* MUST pass all the tests prescribed in chapter *1.x* of the `SIP Connect v1.1`.
 Additionally, the *EdgePort* MUST pass the following tests:

-1. Routing INVITE messages for SIP Clients in different *EdgePort(s)*
+1. Routing INVITE messages for SIP Clients located at separate *EdgePorts*
 2. Signaling for popular WebRTC clients

 **Security Considerations**